LearnWeb3DAO/Junior-Track/Indexing-Contract-Data-TheGraph.md

 Your final file should look something like [this](https://github.com/LearnWeb3DAO/Graph/blob/master/graph/subgraph.yaml#L11)

-Okay now its time to create some `Entities`. `Entities` are objects which define the structure for how your data will be stored on `The Graph's nodes`.
+Okay now it's time to create some `Entities`. `Entities` are objects which define the structure for how your data will be stored on `The Graph's nodes`.
 If you want to read more about them, click on this [link](https://thegraph.com/docs/en/developer/create-subgraph-hosted/#defining-entities)

 We will need an `Entity` which can cover all the variables we have in our events so that we can keep track of all of them.
 Open up for `schema.graphql` file and replace the already existing lines of code with the following lines of code: